Community Support Levy

 Each year the Tasmanian Liquor and Gaming Commission, through its Annual Report, produces a list of all projects funded through the CSL.
 The Annual Reports can be located here

-The Gambling Support Program, which is located within the Department of Health and Human Services, has responsibility for making recommendations to the Minister for expenditure against the 25 per cent of the CSL for the benefit of charitable organisations.
+The Gambling Support Program has responsibility for making recommendations to the Minister for expenditure against the 25 per cent component of the CSL for the benefit of charitable organisations and the 50 per cent component for the provision of gambling research; community education; gambling rehabilitation and treatment; and other health services.

 Grant applications for sport and recreation

-Sport and Recreation Tasmania, which is located within the Department of Premier and Cabinet, has responsibility for making recommendations to the Minister for expenditure against the 25 per cent of the CSL for the benefit of sporting organisations.
+Communities, Sport and Recreation has responsibility for making recommendations to the Minister for expenditure against the remaining 25 per cent of the CSL for the benefit of sporting organisations.